alecello/natcracker/README.md

 NATCracker has an unique dependency on [UPnPy](https://github.com/5kyc0d3r/upnpy).

-> NOTE: As for the time of writing UPnPy has some issues with handling SOAP XML responses formatted in a certain way and XML descriptors from devices that don't provide a port in `BaseURL` during device discovery.
-These bugs got hopefully fixed with a [pull request](https://github.com/5kyc0d3r/upnpy/pull/8) to [5kyc0d3r/upnpy](https://github.com/5kyc0d3r/upnpy) that is currently pending review.
-For now, I'm linking the pipfile to my fork of the original repository on which that pull request is based.
-Keep in mind that my contribution is limited to only a couple of lines, and credits go to [5kyc0d3r](https://github.com/5kyc0d3r/) for providing the library that handles all the low-level communication that makes this script work.
-As soon as the pull request is merged or the issue is otherwise solved, I will make sure to update the Pipfile to point back to the [PyPI entry for UPnPy](https://pypi.org/project/UPnPy/).

 NATCracker does not require installation: to use it, just clone the repository and run `pipenv install` in the local folder.
 You may then use `pipenv shell` or `pipenv run` to run the script directly from the command line.

 The script accepts a number of command-line switches and works around a basic concept of **verbs** and **nouns**: